wkopp/SpreedictorMPowerParkinson/README.md

 python run_all.py -df fbpwcuaout -mf conv2l_50_300_10_40_30 --rofl python run_all.py -df fhpwcuaout -mf conv2l_30_300_10_40_30 --rofl
 ```
+These commands will also automatically download and preprocess the mPower.

 For submission_v2.csv, an integration model was used that used the top-level
 feature activities from the pre-trained models as input for neural network
 consisting of two layers.
-The training was performed according to
+The integraion model was trained using

 ```
 python merge_classifier.py alldata.integration1